VonHeikemen/devlog/content/tools/extending-the-deno-cli-using-a-shell-function.md

 tags = ["shell", "deno", "todayilearned"]
 +++

-I've been using `deno` more and more these days and I must tell you that are still a couple that bug me.
-But I did manage to solve some of those problems by "adding" sub-commands to cli.
+I've been using `deno` more and more these days and I must tell you they are still things that bug me.
+But I did manage to solve some of those problems by "adding" some sub-commands to the cli.
 No, it's not dark magic, it's just a trick that I learned a while ago and that I'm going to share with you today.

 ## What do we need for this?